 Fraser Canyon Conservation Unit (CO-5)

-In 2022, the Fraser Canyon CU status was estimated as ‘Amber’ with medium-confidence by the Rapid Salmon Scanner (Fig. A2.0, A2.1; Table A2.0).
+In 2022, the Fraser Canyon CU status was estimated as ‘Amber’ with medium-confidence by the Rapid Salmon Scanner (Figure A2.0, A2.1; Table A2.0).
 The recent generational average falls above the absolute abundance lower (1,500) threshold (node 1) but below the absolute abundance upper (10,000) threshold (node 2).
 Following algorithm Pathway 2, there is a relative abundance metric for this CU (node 5) and the recent generational average falls above the lower benchmark (Sgen) (node 11).
 Status for this CU is therefore designated as Amber with Medium confidence at Node 22.

 During an unpublished expert review (Arbeider pers. comm), it was recorded: There were no dissenting experts on the status of Fraser Canyon as ‘Green’; however, it was noted that no First Nation reviewer’s present could claim to be subject matter experts in this CU.
 The other major concerns were that this is a single site CU in a canyon with a risk of landslides blocking access and that a 2021 landslide has blocked road access and changed the assessment method.